 From using payroll software all the way to outsourcing, your company can determine which payroll option best fits your business needs.

 What is payroll?

 Payroll is a list of all wages owed to a company’s employees.

+Payroll is part of the larger compensation and benefits strategy most companies have.
 HR departments also refer to “running payroll” as the process of calculating the payments that you owe each employee.
 Companies will often run payroll on a weekly, semimonthly, or monthly basis.